-Tables 2a and 2b: Multi-Laboratory Results of Reference Matrix Samples Spiked at Levels Corresponding to Laboratory Low-Calibration Standards
+Tables 2a-2c: Multi-Laboratory Results of Reference Matrix Samples Spiked at Levels Corresponding to Laboratory Low Calibration Standards

-Note: Table 2 provides summary results of reference matrix samples spiked at levels corresponding to the lowest calibration standard used by laboratories participating in the multi-laboratory protocol validation study.
-The last column of this table provides spike levels adjusted based on the lowest recovery result, for comparison to pooled MDLs generated using study data.
-With the exception of the analysis of VX in wipes using GC-TOF, the adjusted spike levels are above the pooled MDLs in all cases.
+Note: Tables 2a through 2c provide summary results of reference matrix samples spiked at levels corresponding to the lowest calibration standards used by laboratories participating in a multi-laboratory study.
+The last column of these tables provides spike levels adjusted based on the lowest recovery result, for comparison to pooled MDLs generated using study data.
+With the exceptions noted in table footnotes, adjusted spike levels are above the pooled MDLs in all cases.